-Some results are from previous years as sampling for these contaminants are done less frequently than annually.
-The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our results, though representative, are more than one year old.
+Some results are from previous years as sampling for these contaminants is done less frequently than annually.
+The stateallows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our results, though representative, are more than one year or were below the detection limits of the lab equipment.